Lukas-Stingl/nft-marketplace/README.md

 - Open the Network Configuration panel
 - Select the "Kovan Test Network"
 - **Check what happens then ToDo**

+In order to be able to do any kind of transaction on the marketplace you need acquire Ether; here is how you do it
+-
+-

 ## Project architecture